Allie-98/Homework4/README.md

     $ ros2 launch rl_fra2mo_description display_fra2mo.launch.py

-# Note: Depending on the part of the homework you want to test, select the corresponding number from the terminal.
+# Note: Depending on the point of the homework you want to test, select the corresponding number from the terminal.